FREQUENTLY ASKED QUESTIONS

 The fact that you are reading this is a sure sign that you still have hope and a desire to move forward in life.
 You owe it to yourself to try again!

 It is very common for individuals to try counselling / therapy / coaching and find it unhelpful or ineffective.
 There could be a number of factors that may have contributed to this e.g. you may not have been ready for the counselling / therapy / coaching; you didn’t like the counselling or therapeutic approach that was used; or you didn’t feel comfortable with the therapist.

 If you have tried counselling / therapy / coaching before and found it unhelpful, it doesn’t necessarily mean that it doesn’t work for you.
 The key to successful counselling and therapy is a strong therapeutic alliance between the client and therapist, as this will help you progress through your emotional journey and create positive changes.

 If the connection between the client and therapist is missing then this will have a major impact on how effective the sessions will be.

 When deciding on a therapist, it is very important that you feel comfortable, at ease and able to speak freely with your therapist without feeling as though you are being judged.
 Without these key elements being present, the therapeutic journey will be much more difficult and at times possibly ineffective.

-To arrange your consultation, therapy or coaching session contact me today.
+To arrange your FREE consultation, therapy or coaching session contact me today.